iams3cond/misc/assignments/assignment2/handout.md

 When BSTs become skewed, we lose the clean and fast log-based performance we would normally see under different configurations of the tree.
-To address this, a class of BSTs referred to as self balancing search trees were devised to guarantee that left and right subtrees remain balanced over arbitrary sequences of modifications to the underlying tree, thus allowing one to retain the desired performance characteristics.
+To address this, a class of BSTs referred to as self balancing search trees were devised to ensure that left and right subtrees remain balanced across arbitrary sequences of modifications to the underlying tree, thus guaranteeing desirable performance characteristics.

 AVL trees are merely one specific means of addressing this problem (there are numerous [others](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)).
 Named after [G.M.
 Adel’son-Vel’skii](https://en.wikipedia.org/wiki/Georgy_Adelson-Velsky) and [E.M.
-Landis](https://en.wikipedia.org/wiki/Evgenii_Landis) [1], these trees rely on a series of rotations performed on insertion of new nodes (and deletion of existing ones) to maintain a *tree balance property* which can be informally stated as follows:
+Landis](https://en.wikipedia.org/wiki/Evgenii_Landis) [1], these trees rely on a series of rotations performed on insertion of new nodes (and deletion of existing ones) to maintain a *tree balance property* which can be (informally) stated as follows:

 >the height of the left subtree of any node differs from the height of the right subtree
 >by no more than one.